Your gateway to a wide range of online information resources

 Using an ejournal database allows you to:

-The OU Library subscribes to over 100 journal databases, It’s worth noting that one journal can appear in multiple different databases.
+The ejournals which the OU library subscribes to are made available through many different databases, therefore one journal can appear in multiple different databases.
 Some databases will provide you with the most recent issue of a journal, others may give access to older issues.

 You can find out about articles from the understanding articles page.